Goda’s Slave – Chapter 28: Witchcraft

 “Priestess Rem saw you,” Kanna whispered.

-“When I came back to this reality,” she said, “the administrators had found me collapsed in my room.
+“When I came back to this reality,” she said, “the temple hands had found me collapsed in my room.
 Because it was obvious that I had Flower in me, they misunderstood the situation.
 They told the story as if I had swallowed Flower and then lost my mind and killed a priestess in a crazed rampage.
 Samma Flower doesn’t work that way—it doesn’t make you go insane—but they were too shocked to believe that I had done it coldly and soberly, so they needed an exaggerated story to explain it.
 They made the plant out to be more dangerous than it really is.
 Flower was already illegal at the time, but thanks to this scandal, the more religious legislators grew hysterical, and the law quickly changed to require a death sentence for vessels and distributors.”

 “You mean…?”
 Kanna grasped the edges of Goda’s opened robes and twisted them in her fingers.
 She felt the giant’s tension flowing into her.
-She looked away.
-“It was you, then.”
+She looked away. “…It was you, then.”

 Kanna closed her eyes tightly.
 She pushed her face harder against Goda’s skin, and she felt that throat seizing with every one of the giant’s shaky breaths.
 Kanna listened to the pulse, a faint rushing sound that was quickly filling up the natural silence of the clearing.

 Goda nodded.
 “Though we can’t be certain now, she probably was.
 I didn’t fully realize it at the time because I had no experience, but looking back she had many of the symptoms.
 They had been accumulating most of her life, until she was in agony, and no one knew how to help her.
-I was drawn intuitively to the idea of giving her Flower brew.
+I was drawn to the idea of giving her Flower brew.
 I don’t know how I knew, but I was certain that it would not kill her, that it would offer some relief that wasn’t physical death.”

 “Yes.
 The Goddess would not save her, and I couldn’t save her in the end, either—so I delivered the death blow myself.”
 Goda caught Kanna’s gaze.
 Her eyes shined in the red of the morning light, like the surface of glass lightly tinted with blood.
 “And I’ve paid very much for trying my hand at playing God all those years ago.
 I’m paying for it to this day, and so is everyone else.”